laruss/imagesUtils/download/readme.md

 This submodule contains the scripts to download the images from some resources such as google, pexels, etc.

+- [x] download images from google
+- [x] download images from pexels
+- [x] download images from pinterest
+- [x] download images from scrolller

 ## Installation

 ```bash